-In this investigation, heavy vehicle engineer, Erin Shipp, P.E., constructed a cardboard analog to prove her theory of how and why a semi-trailer collapsed under the weight of a forklift.
+In this investigation, a heavy vehicle engineer at Robson Forensic constructed a cardboard analog to prove her theory of how and why a semi-trailer collapsed under the weight of a forklift.

-Throughout my career in design and development, I have used simple cardboard analogs to understand structures and how they fail.
-So when I got a case where a Semi-Trailer collapsed under the load of a forklift, I decided to use a cardboard analog to simulate the failure.
+Simple cardboard analogs are often useful to understand structures and how they fail.
+So when an expert in the vehicle engineering practice got a case where a Semi-Trailer collapsed under the load of a forklift, they decided to use a cardboard analog to simulate the failure.

 Before driving the forklift on to the truck, the driver noted 2 roof bows hanging.
 He decided that was minor and drove on.
 Upon nearing the center of the trailer, the trailer collapsed, injuring the driver.
 The sides of the trailer were buckled out and the roof collapsed.
 Nearly all the roof bows had fallen to the floor.